Sessions did not disclose contact with Russian ambassador, Justice Dept. says

 He provided a similar response to written questions submitted by Sen. Patrick Leahy, D-Vt.

-"There was absolutely nothing misleading about his answer,'' Sessions spokeswoman Sarah Isgur Flores said in a written statement, adding that Sessions took those meetings as a member of the Senate Armed Service Committee and not as a surrogate for President Trump's campaign.
+"There was absolutely nothing misleading about his answer,'' Flores said in a written statement, adding that Sessions took those meetings as a member of the Senate Armed Service Committee and not as a surrogate for President Trump's campaign.

+Sessions himself issued a terse statement last night, saying simply, "I never met with any Russian officials to discuss issues of the campaign.
+I have no idea what this allegation is about.
+It is false."

 The disclosures about Sessions communications, first reported by the Washington Post, come as calls have mounted for Sessions to recuse himself from overseeing the FBI's continuing investigation into suspected contacts between Trump associates and Russian officials.

-Late Wednesday, California Rep. Adam Schiff, the ranking Democrat on the House Intelligence Committee D-Calif., said that it was now "essential'' that the attorney general remove himself from any involvement in the federal inquiry.
+Late Wednesday, California Rep. Adam Schiff, the ranking Democrat on the House Intelligence Committee, said that it was now "essential'' that the attorney general remove himself from any involvement in the federal inquiry.

 "This is not even a close call; it is a must."

+"After lying under oath to Congress about his own communications with the Russians, the Attorney General must resign," Pelosi said in a released statement.
+"There must be an independent, bipartisan, outside commission to investigate the Trump political, personal and financial connections to the Russians."

+AG Sessions is not fit to serve as the top law enforcement officer of our country and must resign. https://t.co/5r8KpGQSRT pic.twitter.com/vKSVuvTIf3— Nancy Pelosi (@NancyPelosi) March 2, 2017

-Just last month, National Security Adviser Michael Flynn was forced to resign related to his contacts with Kislayk prior to Trump's inauguration.
+Just last month, National Security Adviser Michael Flynn was forced to resign related to his contacts with Kislyak prior to Trump's inauguration.
+Flynn had repeatedly denied any communications coinciding with the Obama administration's announcement of sanctions against Russia for its attempts at disrupting the U.S. elections, until acting Attorney General Sally Yates informed Trump administration officials of intercepted communications involving Flynn and the ambassador that could make the national security adviser vulnerable to blackmail.

 The meetings involved discussions between the two countries and any prominent issues they may have been facing.